 It was a real good time.

 At this moment though, it was a slow time at the Cabana, a sluggish couple of hours between lunch and the dinner/drinking crowd.
 There was one couple at a table trying to figure out what to say next to each other that would be effective but not too direct.
 (The Amazing Rhythm Aces crooned on the jukebox).
 There were a few barflies sagging over their second or third time-killers (depending on how much soul-cipherin’ was required this afternoon).
 Morey was in the kitchen contemplating dessert while scribbling the evening’s menu specials.
 Paulie was holding court.

 Paulie was the waiter/bartender/maître d/dishwasher/cook of the Cabana.
 Essentially, anything the owners (Joe and John) didn’t want to do that day became Paulie’s lookout.

 But it was a slow time just now, so Paulie was perched on a bar stool overlooking the room and it seemed to be an excellent time to read the just-delivered afternoon paper……out loud.

-Paulie was a local actor – probably the best Concord had to offer.
-Consistent acting work was scarce in town (paying or non-paying), while the need for an audience was in plentiful supply.
+Paulie was a local actor – probably the best the city had to offer.
+Consistent acting work was scarce in town (paying or non-paying), while the pining for an audience was in plentiful supply.
 Paulie surveyed his domain and determined that bedazzled and befuddled low-rent rendezvous wannabes and blurry midday philosophers would suffice as an audience.
 Joe and John had fled in the heat of the afternoon so there were no sober, adult voices to stop him.